Get luxury travel benefits with the Marriott Brilliant American Express credit card | CNN Underscored

 When you add up the perks you get with the Marriott Brilliant Amex, you can easily get more value from the card than it costs, especially in the first year.

 The math starts to make sense when you put together the up to $300 in credits that can be used at participating Marriott properties and up to $200 in credits at U.S. restaurants during the first six months you have the card.
-That’s $500 in credits, which completely offset the $450 annual fee, and that’s even if you don’t use the credits for Ritz Carlton or St. Regis stays.
+That’s $500 in credits, which completely offset the $450 annual fee, and that’s even if you don’t use the credits for Ritz-Carlton or St. Regis stays.

-And although the up to $200 in credits at U.S. restaurants ends after the first six months, starting with the second year you have the card (and every year thereafter), you’ll get a Free Night Award that can be redeemed for one night any Marriott property worth up to 50,000 points.
+And although the up to $200 in credits at U.S. restaurants ends after the first six months, starting with the second year you have the card (and every year thereafter), you’ll get a Free Night Award that can be redeemed for one night at any Marriott property worth up to 50,000 points.

-Based on Marriott’s award chart, that means you can use your Free Night Award at any Category 1-5 hotel, any Category 6 Marriott when off-peak or standard rates are in effect, and even at a Category 7 property during off-peak dates.
+Based on Marriott’s award chart, that means you can use your Free Night Award at any Category 1 to 5 hotel, any Category 6 Marriott when off-peak or standard rates are in effect and even at a Category 7 property during off-peak dates.
 That opens up popular spots like the Waikiki Beach Marriott Resort & Spa in Honolulu or the Renaissance Aruba Resort & Casino in the Caribbean.

 We also like the fact that the Marriott Brilliant Amex comes with 15 elite night credits each year.
 While you’ll already get Marriott Gold elite status with the card to score some elite benefits right away, the elite credits give you a leg up when it comes to climbing up to higher levels of status through paid stays.